 In 1923, the Crippled Children's Hospital Association purchased a house and one acre of land at Brook Road and Sherwood Avenue for use as a convalescent hospital.
 A bequest from Sallie M. Dooley in 1925 allowed the purchase of additional property adjacent to the Brook Road house for the construction of a 40-bed facility.
 Architect Henry Baskervill designed the new hospital to resemble the Hospital of the Innocents (Ospedale degli Innocenti) in Florence, Italy complete with the della Robbia medallions, which became the symbol of the hospital.
 Construction began in 1927 and the hospital opened in 1928.

 Services at the hospital grew and changed over the years.
 From a children's hospital for those with orthopaedic problems it developed into a multi-specialty hospital for all children.
 In 1980, the facility changed its name to Children's Hospital of Richmond, which reflected its broader mission.
 The hospital still operates today at its original location on Brook Road with several therapy centers in the area.
 In 2010, it joined with VCU Health System to form the Children's Hospital of Richmond at VCU.

 For additional information on the history of the hospital please see Crippled Children's Hospital: The First Sixty Years, by Marjorie Branner Adams, 1979.
 This book is available in the HSL Special Collections & Archives Reading Room (RD705.5.V82 R522 1979).

 As this is a small collection there is no discernable arrangement.

 The donor for this collection is unknown.

-- A Guide to the Crippled Children's Hospital photographs and publications
+- A Guide to the Children's Hospital of Richmond at VCU photographs and publications

 - A Collection in Special Collections and Archives, Health Sciences Library, Virginia Commonwealth University, Collection Number 2013/Feb/26